MicrosoftDocs/security/operations/respond-incident.md

 ## Incident response process

-The process of incident response to resolve an incident using Microsoft Sentinel and Microsoft 365 Defender is:
+The process of incident response to resolve an incident using Microsoft Sentinel and Microsoft Defender XDR is:

 1. Use Microsoft Sentinel portal to triage the potential incident, which includes understanding the details of the incident and taking immediate actions.
 1. Move over to the Microsoft 365 Defender portal to begin your investigation.
 This includes: